Zaptic/saml/README.md

 It is recommended that you use the metadata file as it's easier to maintain than the manually assigned properties.

 `idp.id`
-Globally unique identifier that identifies the identity provider.
+A globally unique identifier that identifies the identity provider.
 This corresponds to the entityId saml field.
 Same restrictions as for the sp id apply.

 `idp.loginUrl`